luqmanarifin/werewolf/README.md

 # werewolf
-Simple werefolf-like game using paxos protocol
+Simple werefolf-like game running on Android mobile using paxos protocol.
+Created for university assignment of Parallel and Distributed System course at Institut Teknologi Bandung